BetterDiscord/docs/theme-guidelines.md

 ## First Theme Policy
 These guidelines apply only if this is your **first** submission.
 - Your first theme must be original.
-You may not borrow large portions other people's codebase.
+You may not borrow large portions other people's codebase (some exceptions may apply).
 - Your first theme cannot be an "addon" or "mini-theme".